jrief/django-websocket-redis/docs/running.rst

 	uwsgi --virtualenv /path/to/virtualenv --http :80 --gevent 100 --http-websockets --module wsgi

-This will answer, both Django and Websocket requests on port 80 using HTTP.
-Here the modified ``application`` dispatches incoming requests depending on the URL on either a Django handler or into the Websocket's main loop.
+This will answer, both Django and WebSocket requests on port 80 using HTTP.
+Here the modified ``application`` dispatches incoming requests depending on the URL on either a Django handler or into the WebSocket's main loop.

 This configuration works for testing uWSGI and low traffic sites.
 Since uWSGI then runs in one thread/process, blocking calls such as accessing the database, would also block all other HTTP